 Delta College provides many programs to prevent sexual misconduct, including dating violence, domestic violence, sexual assault, or stalking.
 We commit to offering a variety of programs that allows our students, faculty, staff, and community members the opportunity to better understand domestic and dating violence, sexual assault and stalking, available resources, how not to become a victim, and safe and effective bystander strategies.
 Delta College prohibits the crimes of domestic violence, dating violence, sexual assault, and stalking.
-Please see Appendix A for definitions of the above stated crimes according to the Violence Against Women Act, the State of Michigan, and any applicable local jurisdiction.
+Definitions of the above stated crimes according to the Violence Against Women Act, the State of Michigan, and any applicable local jurisdiction are included in this document.